 Find Another Way: Oftentimes, students uphold ideas around problem-solving that lead them to believe there is only one solution or one "right" way.
-When teachers provide students with the opportunity to show their understanding in a variety of ways, actually inviting students to do so, they begin to see that every problem has multiple solutions.
-So, when students find one way to solve a problem, encourage teachers to have them find another way, and another way, and another way.
+When we provide students with the opportunity to show their understanding in a variety of ways, actually inviting them to do so, they begin to see that every problem has multiple solutions.
+So, when students find one way to solve a problem, have them find another way, and another way, and another way...you get the idea here.
 To be even more intentional, suggest a set number of ways to solve a problem.
-As students get closer to that designated number and the more obvious solutions are already out there, they begin to think more creatively about how they may work to solve it.
+As they get closer to that designated number and the more obvious solutions are already out there, students begin to think more creatively about how they may work to solve it.

-Change the Conversation: Students have a wonderful knack for taking what they hear teachers saying and internalizing the meaning to construct their own ideas around a topic.
+Change the Conversation: Students have a wonderful knack for taking what they hear us saying and internalizing the meaning to construct their own ideas around a topic.
 In fact, we all do it.
-So, if teachers can construct the message we are sending to students that weird is, in fact, cool, we can get students to take pride in thinking and being - different.
-By encouraging teachers to say things like "Wow!
+So, if we can construct the message we are sending to our students that weird is, in fact, cool, we can get our students to take pride in thinking and being - different.
+By stating things like "Wow!
 That's such a wonderfully weird idea!" or "I'm impressed how you thought about that in a creative and weird way." or "Now, how can you think about that in a weirdly different way?"
-The message teachers send is that being weird means being able to think differently, and this is exactly what our complex and ever-changing world needs.
+The message we send is that being weird means being able to think differently, and this is exactly what our complex and ever-changing world needs.